BernhardPosselt/foundryvtt-special-dice-roller/docs/Roller.md

 };
 ```

-Next we need a way to record all results that were rolled.
+Next we need a way to count all results that were rolled.
 To do that create a RollsValues class which holds all values that need to be counted.
-We also need a Monoid for that to combine multiple values:
+We also need a Monoid so we can combine two results:

 ```typescript
 export class RollValues {